AKEckhardt/AKEckhardt.github.io/_pages/research.md

 elucidating reaction mechanisms and for the rational fine-tuning of chemical transformations.
 Typical highly reactive intermediates include carbenes, radicals, and nitrenes, which can be trapped at cryogenic temperatures and investigated by matrix-isolation spectroscopy.
 In addition, we study reactive species in <i>para</i>-H<sub>2</sub> matrices, where quantum solvation effects provide a uniquely gentle, weakly perturbing environment that enable high-resolution spectroscopy.
-To access electronic structure and spin dynamics directly, we developed and build amatrix isolation EPR spectroscopy experiment, which can be used with <i>para</i>-H<sub>2</sub> matrices, complementing optical and vibrational methods and allowing a detailed characterization of paramagnetic intermediates under well-defined cryogenic conditions.
+To access electronic structure and spin dynamics directly, we developed and build a unique matrix isolation EPR spectroscopy experiment, which can be used with <i>para</i>-H<sub>2</sub> matrices, complementing optical and vibrational methods and allowing a detailed characterization of paramagnetic intermediates under well-defined cryogenic conditions.
 </font></td>
 <td style="width:30%;" align="center" valign="middle"><img src="https://AKEckhardt.github.io/images/news38.png" width="62%" height="auto%" align="middle"></td>